 The leopard, Panthera pardus, is in category vulnerable on the IUCN red list.

-Please enjoy our African wildlife portfolio similar to African Leopard Walking In Motion.
+Please enjoy our African wildlife portfolio similar to this fine art photograph of the African Leopard walking through a sea of grass.
 Expect the unexpected.